Researchers at Penn State discover a new type of pulsating star

 Researchers have uncovered a new type of pulsating star that's taken on a teardrop shape as it becomes affected by a nearby star's gravitational pull, according to Pennsylvania State University.

-Its traditionally been thought that pulses on stars occur on all sides, but the newly discovered star exhibited an unusual single-sided pulsation.
-Researchers believe its caused by the gravitational pull of its close companion star distorting the oscillations, Penn State said in a release Monday.
+It has traditionally been thought that pulses on stars occur on all sides, but the newly discovered star exhibited an unusual single-sided pulsation.
+Researchers believe it's caused by the gravitational pull of its close companion star distorting the oscillations, Penn State said in a release Monday.

 The university's team of astronomers, who published their findings in Nature Astronomy, were tipped off by "citizen" astronomers.